Hashimdev-spec/Hashimdev-spec/README.md

 ![hippo](https://github.com/Hashimdev-spec/Hashimdev-spec/blob/main/covid19.gif)

- ## Some of the Projects i Have worked on please give it a star 🌟
+ ## Some are of the Projects i Have worked on please give it a star 🌟

 | | | |